 Once you finish your alpha testing you should merge from the alpha to the beta branch.
 Then you are ready to upload your APK to the Google Play Beta Testing Program.

 If you find any critical bug on your beta version, you should use this beta branch to commit the fixes, increment the version and publish a new APK to continue your beta testing.
 After this, you should merge your hotfixes from the beta to the alpha branch, then from the alpha to the staging branch and finally from the staging to the master branch.
 Given that your alpha branch was updated, it could be a good idea to also release a new alpha version to Google Play, so your alpha users also get the hotfix found on the beta testing.
 This is only required if you have both alpha and beta versions active at the same time.

 Staged Rollout Release

 After your beta testing is finished you should merge the code from the beta branch to the rollout branch.
 Now you are ready to perform a staged rollout on Google Play.

-A critical bug on the stage rollout is resolved in the same way.
-You commit the fix on the rollout branch, publish the APK on Google Play and finally you merge the rollout branch to the beta, alpha, staging and master branches.
-You also may need to publish new alpha and beta versions with the hot fix if they are currently active.
+A critical bug on the staged rollout is resolved in the same way.
+You commit the fix on the rollout branch, publish the APK on Google Play and finally, you merge the rollout branch to the beta, alpha, staging and master branches.
+You also may need to publish new alpha and beta versions with the hotfix if they are currently active.

 Full Rollout Release